junglekid/aws-eks-fluxcd-lab/README.md

 Flux provides several ways to structure and organize your repositories.
 Please click [here](https://fluxcd.io/flux/guides/repository-structure/) if you want more information on the various methods

-Let's see how we organized our folder structure.
+Let's see how we organized the folder structure.
 It looks like this.

 Each cluster we want to manage is defined in a dedicated directory.
-In our case, we are using the name "eks-fluxcd-lab".
+In this example, we are using the name "eks-fluxcd-lab".
 This directory is where we define the apps and infrastructure we want to be managed by Flux.

 ![Flux Cluster Folder](./images/flux_cluster_folder.png)